nikhil8424/SIES_NERUL_HACKATHON_2025_cashein/README.md

 * **Integrating Online Payments:** Integrate with online payment platforms for a more realistic experience.

-## Technologies Used (This section needs to be filled in based on the actual technologies used)

-*  (List programming languages, frameworks, libraries, databases, etc.)

 ## Contributing

-(Add information on how others can contribute to the project, if applicable)
+[Explain how others can contribute to the project, including guidelines for contributing code, reporting bugs, or suggesting features.]

 ## License

-(Specify the license under which the project is distributed)
+[Specify the license under which the project is distributed (e.g., MIT License, Apache 2.0).
+Include the full license text if possible or a link to the license file.]